 A strategy to complement the area and respond to feedback

-We’ve been working on a commercial strategy for the area, to ensure that the new spaces are flexible, complement and contribute to the local economy, and do not lie empty.
+We’ve been working on a commercial strategy for the Phase 2b and Phase 3 of the regeneration, to ensure that the new spaces are flexible, complement and contribute to the local economy, and do not lie empty.

 This has considered several key themes highlighted in feedback from the local community, including: